Bubonic Plague, Cynicism, Facts, Health, History, Humor, Media, Medicine, Pandemics, Smallpox, Social Commentary, Swine Flu

 When we arrived in Ft.
 Myers, one of the cooler guys in our group saw the case coming down the chute and commented (not knowing it was mine) about the old commercial with the gorilla jumping on the luggage.
 He was having quite a chuckle.
 Then I walked over to retrieve it and he laughed.
 We both did.
 It was really funny.
 I had no idea of the archaic nature of my satchel.

-Further ridicule was set aside during the stay at the hotel, since the satchelite was hidden in my room.
+Further ridicule was set aside during the stay at the hotel, since the satchel was hidden in my room.
 Then came the day we had to leave.
 Everyone had their luggage in our meeting room due to checkout requirements.
 My trusty Samsonite looked like a broken thumb among all the other clothing luggers.
 It escaped my notice, because I was trying to learn my trade and was blubbering through role play.
 Then we had to go to the airport and Sammy would be alone among more common conveyances.

 After returning to Baltimore, we had to pick up our bags.
 Not as many people noticed during the trip to Florida, but back in Baltimore, the Samsonite looked silly among all the other cases.
 The red ribbon had no place.
 “Poor Little Sammy” couldn’t be mistaken.
-There it was with the solid handle; waiting for my touch.
+There it was with the solid handle, waiting for my touch.
 I thought, “Maybe I can let it go around the carousel a bit and no one will notice (and honestly I didn’t want people to set their sights on the sissy ribbon).”
 But no, my friend had to yell, “Here comes your bag!” as he laughed his ass off.

 The most biting rib was, “Bake, Bake, Bake, Bake.
 That’s the same suitcase my parents used to have.”
-That was particularly funny and I laughed, while slinky, ferret-like snatching my case from the conveyor.
+That was particularly funny, and I laughed, while slinky, ferret-like snatching my case from the conveyor.
 “Yeah, it’s mine” I thought in a decidedly dorky moment, fumbling with the bag and trying to get it quickly out of sight.

-Alright, so trend-setting is not my forte, but I really was naively unaware Sammy was ancient.
+Alright, so trendsetting is not my forte, but I really was naively unaware Sammy was ancient.
 Sure, the luggage in the stores all seemed to be the soft baggage.
 I was not devoting an inordinate amount of time to thinking about the change, because I wasn’t looking to make a purchase.
 The transition to soft suitcases (if that’s what you call them) caught me by surprise.

 I’m sure the embarrassment of being the only turd in the entire airport of two cities to be toting around the Samsonite bag will eventually subside.
 It will not fester in my craw for eternity.

 It’s OK.
 I enjoy a good laugh.
 Even at my expense.
-But, we will be buying the soft stuff for the May trip.
+But we will be buying the soft stuff for the May trip.

 With Love,